-Fatigue is more than just tiredness.
 Fatigue can make it hard to get out of bed in the morning and prevent a person from fulfilling their daily tasks.
+It can result from a mental or physical health condition, medication use, chronic pain, and for many other reasons.

 Physical and mental fatigue are different, but they often occur together.
 Repeated physical exhaustion can lead to mental fatigue over time.